 - Choose the right time to shave

 Shaving should be an enjoyable process that isn’t rushed or shoved into a hasty morning routine.
+You should know how to shave properly and choose a time when you can shave without rush.
 If you find yourself constantly racing against the clock in the morning then consider shaving the night before instead.
 An evening shave reduces the risk of unwanted cuts and irritation caused by a rushed morning shave.
 You tend to be much more relaxed at night and you can get your facial hair suitably prepped for a shave.
 The best thing is that you still leave any touch-ups you may have missed to go over quickly in the morning.
 Our bodies also heal while we sleep, that’s why it is a great idea to shave at night and allow newly shaved skin the opportunity to “heal itself” before the morning grind.
 Whichever time you choose to shave, don’t rush the process and take the efficient time to prepare your skin for the razor.